Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 **To do**:
 1. Create offers that are applied the *BigCommerce* connection.
 These offers have automatically been assigned the attribute groups relevant for the *BigCommerce* connection.
 For detailed information on creating offers, see [Manage the offers](../../Channels/Operation/01_ManageOffers.md) in the *Omni-Channel* documentation.
-2. For each offer, check the *Related product* attribute, that it only contains related products that you want to actively offer in the *BigCommerce* storefront.
+2. For each offer, check the *Related product* attribute that it only contains related products that you want to actively offer in the *BigCommerce* storefront.
 <!--- ich kann ja gar keine Produkte als related kennzeichnen, wenn sie nicht der BigCommerce connection zugeordnet sind??-->